silogen/kaiwo/docs/docs/aim/config.md

 # AIM Runtime Configuration

-The AIM operator resolves runtime settings from two complementary Custom Resource Definitions (CRDs):
+The AIM operator resolves runtime settings from two Custom Resource Definitions (CRDs):

 - **`AIMClusterRuntimeConfig`** provides cluster-wide defaults that apply to every namespace.
-- **`AIMRuntimeConfig`** is namespaced and supplies tenant-specific overrides, primarily for authentication secrets.
+- **`AIMRuntimeConfig`** is namespaced and supplies tenant-specific configuration, including authentication secrets.

 Every AIM workload that needs runtime settings (images, templates, services, caches) references a configuration by name using the `runtimeConfigName` field.
 If the field is omitted, the operator automatically falls back to a config named `default`.

 ## Resolution model

 1. The controller first looks for an `AIMRuntimeConfig` in the workload's namespace whose name matches `runtimeConfigName` (or `default`).
+2. If a namespace-scoped config is found, it is used **exclusively** — no field-level merging occurs.
-2. If no namespaced config exists, the controller falls back to an `AIMClusterRuntimeConfig` with the same name.
+3. If no namespaced config exists, the controller falls back to an `AIMClusterRuntimeConfig` with the same name.
-3. When both exist, fields are merged deterministically: namespace-scoped values override cluster defaults, while unset fields inherit from the cluster config.
-4. The merged configuration is published in the consumer's `status.effectiveRuntimeConfig` field, including references to the contributing objects and a hash of the merged spec.
+4. The resolved configuration is published in the consumer's `status.effectiveRuntimeConfig` field, including a reference to the source object and a hash of the spec.

+**Important**: When both namespace and cluster configs exist with the same name, the namespace config **completely replaces** the cluster config.
+There is no field-level merging or inheritance.
+This ensures predictable, easy-to-understand behavior where what you write is what you get.

 If a workload explicitly references a runtime config that does not exist at either scope, reconciliation fails with a clear error.
 When the implicit `default` config is missing, the controller emits a warning event and continues, allowing workloads that do not require extra configuration to proceed.